Bokashi Bran

 You are now ready to process your food waste into rich organic compost.

-You can use several methods to process your food waste, depending on how much space you have, how established your garden is, and how much you are willing to invest.
+You can use several methods to process your food waste, depending on factors like:

 • NEAT AND TIDY IN YOUR GARDEN